 - 1+ year experience as a peer support specialist or 1+ year experience working/volunteering in a helping profession

 - Must be able to pass a criminal background check and drug screening

-- Ability to utilize personal vehicle for transporting clients/peers.
-FolkTime will reimburse for mileage at .535 cents/mile
+- Ability to utilize personal vehicle for transporting participants.
+FolkTime will reimburse for mileage at the Federal rate

 - S. Military veteran

 Salary and Benefits: Salary starts at $16.00 per hour with prorated Paid Time Off (PTO) and benefits.
 Benefits package includes health, vision and dental insurance.